xieyy46/SingleMod-v1/README.md

 ![schematic illustration of SingleMod](https://github.com/xieyy46/SingleMod-v1/blob/main/Figures/schematic%20illustration.png)
 A deep learning model designed for the precise detection of m6A within single RNA molecules using nanopore DRS data.
 SingleMod is trained through a deep multiple instance regression framework, carefully tailored to harness the extensive methylation-rate labels.
 SingleMod is a generizable framework which can be easily adopted to train model for other Nucleic Acid Modifications.

-**Note:** We support the use of direct RNA sequencing data collected with the RNA002kit, as well as the latest direct RNA sequencing data collected with the RNA004kit.
+**Note:** We support the use of direct RNA sequencing data collected with the RNA002 kit, as well as the latest direct RNA sequencing data collected with the RNA004 kit.

 # Requisites
 Data preparing: